-Steinway Piano DonationThe Ridgefield Playhouse has an opportunity to purchase a NEW Steinway Model B piano.
+Steinway Piano DonationThe Ridgefield Playhouse has purchased a NEW Steinway Model B piano.
 Many of our artists require a piano and we have, for the past 15 years, had a lovely Baldwin baby grand which was donated.
 As you can imagine, this piano has seen a lot of performers over the last 15 years and it is time for a new one.

 Steinway has given us an amazing discount and the Piano will be costing us $80,000.
 (Which is $25,000 less than its listed price)

 Help us raise $80,000 to purchase this brand new Steinway!
 Donate

 Allison Stockel Fund to Benefit The Ridgefield PlayhouseEstablished on behalf of Executive Director Allison Stockel on her 10th Anniversary at the Playhouse, this endowment fund will ensure that the Playhouse will be able to continue its programming for years to come and guarantee long-term continuity and sustainability.
 We thank you for believing in our mission and demonstrating it through your support.

 Beth and Bruce Becker Scholarship FundSet up In memory of Leadership Advisory Board member Beth Becker and past Playhouse Board member Bruce Becker, this fund helps offset fees for children and adults who cannot afford tuition for RPH class offerings in song writing, comedy, screenwriting and more.
 Beth and Bruce, avid music lovers and patrons of the arts, shared the Playhouse’s mission and philosophy to make the arts more accessible to everyone.